cs-ieee-ist/cs-essentials/content/topics/git/1-Basics.md

         new file:   README.md
 ```

 Both files are now staged.
-But what happens when we modify one of them and run the status command after, for example the `CONTRIBUTING.md`:
+But what happens when we modify one of them and run the status command after, for example, the `CONTRIBUTING.md`:

 ```bash
  echo "- Introduction" >> CONTRIBUTING.md